I must confess.

 Let’s review each layer inside the Snickers cheesecake.

-Chopped Snickers: remove the warm Oreo crust from the oven and sprinkle some chopped Snickers on top.
+Chopped Snickers: Remove the warm Oreo crust from the oven and sprinkle some chopped Snickers on top.
 This is the base of your Snickers cheesecake.
 I love the Snickers chunks inside!

 Here’s how to do it.
-Melt 4 ounces of pure chocolate, let it slightly cool, then stir into half of your cheesecake batter.
+Melt 4 ounces (about 115g) of pure chocolate, let it slightly cool, then stir into half of your cheesecake batter.
 TIP: Since you have to wait for it to cool, I usually melt the chocolate at the beginning of the recipe so it has a chance to cool down as I pre-bake the Oreo cookie crust.

 Layer and swirl both batters on top of the Oreo cookie crust.
 Then BAKE!